Click on button above to view AL Watches/Warnings/Special Wx Statements.

 7-Day Forecast For LIMESTONE County, Alabama

 Mostly cloudy.
-A chance of showers and thunderstorms in the morning.
-Highs in the mid 70s.
-Temperature falling into the in the lower 70s in the afternoon.
-West winds around 10 mph becoming north in the afternoon.
-Chance of rain 50 percent.
+Areas of fog late this morning.
+A slight chance of showers this afternoon.
+Highs in the lower 50s.
+Temperature falling into the this upper 40s this afternoon.
+Southwest winds around 10 mph becoming northwest this afternoon.
+Chance of rain 20 percent.

-Mostly cloudy.
-A slight chance of showers and thunderstorms in the evening, then a chance of showers after midnight.
-Lows in the upper 40s.
-North winds 10 to 15 mph.
-Chance of rain 50 percent.
+Much colder.
+Cloudy.
+A chance of showers in the evening, then a slight chance of rain and snow showers after midnight.
+Lows in the upper 20s.
+North winds 10 to 15 mph with gusts to around 30 mph.
+Chance of rain 30 percent.

 SUNDAY